Language selection

 Uses

-Copper is used in a variety of industries such as manufacturing, construction and transportation.
-Copper is essential to all living organisms as a trace dietary mineral.
-The adult human body contains between 1.4 and 2.1 milligrams of copper per kilogram of body weight.
-The green energy transition is anticipated to significantly increase demand for copper because of its uses in expanding electricity networks and clean energy technologies, such as electric vehicles.
+Copper plays a crucial role across various industries, including manufacturing, construction and transportation.
+As an essential trace mineral, it is vital for all living organisms, with the adult human containing between 1.4 and 2.1 milligrams per kilogram of body weight.
+The green energy transition is anticipated to significantly increase copper demand because of its critical applications in expanding electricity networks and clean energy technologies, such as electric vehicles.

 bar chart